w3c/AB-public/Vision/README.md

 * Implements a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.
 * Is based on standards that are openly developed with consensus of industry and key stakeholders, standards rooted in a strong royalty-free patent policy and open copyright licenses, focussed on interoperability and collective empowerment, and supported by open test suites.

-# The Operating Principles of the Consortium
+# Mission of the W3C

+# Principles and Values

 In our operations and membership, we will:
 *	Provide an open forum, where diverse voices from around the world and industries come together, incubate and build consensus for global standards for Web technologies, including organizations of all sizes (from single-person companies to multi-nationals) and considering public feedback.